Deltares/hydromt/examples/README.rst

 To run these examples on your local machine you need a copy of the repository and an installation of HydroMT including some additional packages.
-The most reliable way to do this installation is by creating a new environment as described below.
+The most reliable way to do this installation is by using the binder imlementation provided above, however if you wish to exectute them locally you should create a new environment as described below.

 1 - Install python and conda/mamba
 **********************************
-If not already done, you'll need Python 3.8 or greater and a package manager such as conda or mamba.
+If not already done, you'll need Python 3.9 or greater and a package manager such as conda or mamba.
 These package managers help you to install (Python) packages and
 `manage environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ such that different installations do not conflict.

 We recommend using the `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ Python distribution.
 This installs Python and the